 Arguably the single most significant reason for Instagram’s recent stellar success has been its introduction of Instagram Stories.
 It may be a near-copy of Snapchat’s greatest offering, but it brought a whole new generation of fans to Instagram, and the social network’s user numbers have grown phenomenally ever since.
 However, if you take your Instagram Stories seriously, you are going to want to know how your Stories perform.
-To do this, you will need to make a close inspection of your Instagram Story Analytics.

-Instagram Stories Analytics:
+A Complete Guide to Instagram Stories Analytics:

 Instagram Stories is a Snapchat Killer